aseichter2007/ClipboardConqueror/readme.md

 |||PROMPT:assistantRole|assistant\n

 //this example sets up basic ChatML formatting.
 For alpaca I reccommend setting the format strings in the role positions.
 StartTurn starts all turns; system, user, and assistant.
-StartTurn is a bad place for "### Instruction:"
+//StartTurn is a bad place for "### Instruction:" as it goes before user and assistant as well.

 |||PROMPT:prepend|You are a helpfull assistant\n\n